 1. Prepare the Fuel System

 There are two schools of thought when it comes to winterizing a small motor.
 One common practice is to drain the fuel tank and then run the motor until it completely runs out of gas and won't start up again.
-Another practice is to treat the gasoline with an additive to extend the life of the fuel and to prevent the gas for evaporating into a varnish or sludge that gums up the floats and needles in the carburetor.
+Another practice is to treat the gasoline with an additive to extend the life of the fuel and to prevent the gas from evaporating into a varnish or sludge that gums up the floats and needles in the carburetor.

 I prefer to treat the fuel and store the mower with a full tank of fresh gas.
 Running the mower engine dry of gas still leaves some moisture in the fuel system that can cause corrosion or gum up the carburetor.
 The changing temperatures can also cause condensation inside the closed gas tank, and this can lead to starting problems in the spring.

 Start by mixing a fuel additive to the gas.
 There are several brands of additives that help to clean the fuel system while extending the lifespan of gas (especially if the petrol contains ethanol).
 Fill up the mower's gas tank with the stabilized fuel mixture, then start the mower and let the engine run for at least ten minutes.
 The goal is for the gasoline with the fuel additive to circulate throughout the motor's carburetor and fuel line, protecting the engine components from stale fuel.